Debugging is the process of finding and fixing errors in your code. This is an essential

 In your localhost browser session, refresh the page and check the console for the next error.

-This error's message is accurate.
+This error message is accurate.
 The code is attempting to assign a new value to the radius

-variable which was declared as a constant.
-Change the variable declaration to a let instead of
+variable, which was declared as a constant.
+Change the variable declaration from const to

 let radius = 10;